Lemon Chicken Orzo Recipe is a bright, creamy one-pot dinner with seasoned chicken, tender pasta, and fresh lemon flavor.

 - Turn the heat to high and bring the mixture to a simmer.
 Once bubbling, lower the heat to maintain a gentle simmer.
 Cook for 7–10 minutes, stirring occasionally and more toward the end of cooking.
 The orzo should be almost tender and the mixture still slightly soupy after 7–10 minutes.

-- Add the cooked chicken, spinach, 3/4 cup Parmesan, Dijon mustard (if using), 1 tbsp lemon zest & 1/4 cup juice to the pot.
+- Add the cooked chicken, spinach, 3/4 cup Parmesan, Dijon mustard (if using), 1 tablespoon lemon zest & 1/4 cup lemon juice to the pot.
 Stir to melt the cheese and wilt the spinach.
 Taste and adjust seasoning with additional salt and pepper if needed.

 - The consistency should be creamy, like risotto.
 If it’s too thick, add a little milk to thin it out.
 Serve right away and top each bowl with the remaining 1/4 cup Parmesan.
 Enjoy while it’s hot!